KsenyaSerova/Whitepaper-1/docs/index.md

  * **Front-end Platforms**

-DAO.Casino protocol still has a fee system, but the distribution of fees is a hard coded reward system for all the participants described further.
+DAO.Casino protocol still has a fee system, but the distribution of fees is a hard coded reward system for all the participants described below.
 There is no hidden fees.
 Dao.Casino distributes tokens accumulated by a particular game contract as follows:

 Game Developer - 25%
 Casino Operator * - 25%